Kailyn Lowry Slams MTV On Twitter Over New ‘Teen Mom 2’ Trailer, Says They Dropped The Ball

 Apparently, the trailer included random children crying, but also featured several of the series’ returning stars, including Leah Messer and Chelsea Houska.
 Needless to say, the trailer clip left a number of online fans confused about who would actually be seen in the upcoming season.
 Some even suggested that the show would feature an all-new cast and others wondered if MTV had mistakenly shared the trailer of a completely different series.

-Although Jenelle Evans will not be seen on the upcoming new episodes of the reality series, all of the other cast members are returning and will be joined by Jade Cline, who was previously seen on MTV’s Teen Mom: Young and Pregnant.
+Although Jenelle Evans will not be seen in the upcoming new episodes of the reality series, all of the other cast members are returning and will be joined by Jade Cline, who was previously seen on MTV’s Teen Mom: Young and Pregnant.

 In May of this year, after Evans and her husband, David Eason, temporarily lost custody of their children after Eason allegedly shot and killed their family dog, Nugget, MTV confirmed they would no longer be following Evans’ story with a statement to People magazine.